Table of Contents

 Climkit Offer

-The standard Climkit offer includes the elements necessary for the system's operation: hardware equipment, software features, as well as services related to the setup.
+The standard Climkit offer includes the elements necessary for the operation of the system: hardware equipment, software features, as well as services related to the implementation.

-All hardware is provided preconfigured to simplify installation and ensure proper communication of the meters.
+All hardware is provided preconfigured to simplify the installation and ensure proper communication of the meters.

 • Equipment: